 Deckart and Kaleb started down the West Lake tunnel as Kaleb said.
 “This mean you trust me, Farrah?”

 Farrah gave a cough through the communicator saying.
-“I trust you, professor, I just would rather you not take any unnecessary risk.”
+“I trust you, professor, I would rather you not take any unnecessary risk though.”

 “Unnecessary risks are the job, Ma’am.”
-Deckart said which for some reason made Hildy laugh.
+Deckart said which made Hildy laugh.

 “Please, call me Farrah.
 For someone older than me to call me ma’am just feels weird.”
 Farrah said.